Climate Change Educator Retreat

-Youth Climate Leadership Retreat
+Youth Climate Leadership Retreat:

 - Team building activities with other student leaders

-- Outdoor experiences (canoeing, hiking, campfire, etc.)
+- Outdoor experiences (canoeing, hiking, campfire, farm tour etc.)